 It’s a proven fact: snacking is actually good for you.
 Done wisely, of course!

 The reasons are manifold.
-For one, snacking puts the kibosh on the extreme hunger that can catapult your family into binging on unhealthy foods.
+For one, snacking puts the kibosh the extreme hunger that can catapult your family into binging on bad stuff like potato chips or cookies.
 It also prevents blood sugar levels from getting too low and pitching people, big and small alike, into cranky moods.
 Research also shows that metabolism chugs along more efficiently when we eat small snacks throughout the day.

 Taking time to make your children feel important and loved can be, well, tough.
 Working and raising a family along with the million and one things on the to-do list can be so stressful, we sometimes forget what’s really vital in life.